Interview with author Craig Weidhuner

 Q10.
 What is the most valuable piece of advice you’ve been given about writing?

-Buy A LIFE in VERSE on Amazon
+Buy American Scholar on Amazon

-Interview with author Jesse René Gibbs
+Interview with author Amelia Cole

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.